imperfectlalala/Python-panic-buying-tool/README.md

 Fourth, input the main URL.
 For example, https://www.taobao.com/ Fifth, input the goods URL, for example, https://item.jd.com/100028310790.html Sixth, input the start time.
+# About another compressed file
+Add an Chrome package.
+PS: Only for Windows.